daz-codes/swifty/pages/docs/tutorial.md

 summary: Step-by-step guide to building a complete site.
 ---

 Let's build a website from scratch!
 We'll create a brochure site for a fictional bakery called **Sweet Crumbs**.
-By the end, you'll have used every major Swifty feature.
+By the end, you'll have used the core Swifty workflow and its approachable publishing, discovery, and extension features.

 ## What We're Building